HeroQuest: Characters

+The American localization specifies a starting equipment card for each character: a broadsword for the Barbarian, a short sword for the Elf and the Dwarf, a dagger for the Wizard.
+In the British original, the characters needed no starting weapon cards.

 Gameplay

 The game is played on a grid representing the interior of a dungeon or castle, with walls segmenting the grid into rooms and corridors.
-One player assumes the role of the evil wizard character (Zargon/Morcar), and uses a map taken from the game's quest book to determine how the quest is to be played.
+One player assumes the role of the evil wizard character (Morcar/Zargon), and uses a map taken from the game's quest book to determine how the quest is to be played.
 The map details the placement of monsters, artifacts, and doors, as well as the overall quest the other players are embarking upon.
 Quests vary and include scenarios such as escaping a dungeon, killing a particular character, or obtaining an artifact.
 The evil wizard first places the entry point on the map, usually a spiral staircase, although on some quests the players enter via an external door or begin in a specific room.
 The map may also specify a wandering monster.
 This is a monster that may enter the game if a player is unlucky while searching for treasure.

 The remaining players select their character from the four available.
-If the wizard is chosen while the Elf is not then the wizard player may choose any three spell sets.
-If the Elf is chosen while the wizard is not then the Elf may choose any spell set.
-If both the wizard and Elf are chosen then the wizard chooses a spell set first, then the Elf chooses a set and the wizard gets the remaining two sets.
+If both the Wizard and Elf are chosen then the wizard chooses a spell set first, then the Elf chooses a set and the Wizard gets the remaining two sets.
+If only one of them is chosen, he will freely take the amount of spell sets specified for that character (one for the Elf or three for the Wizard).
 The players may also start the quest with items collected on previous quests, such as extra weapons, armor, and magic items.

 The game begins with the gamemaster reading the quest story from the perspective of Mentor, to set the scene for the game about to be played.
 Starting with the player to the left of the evil wizard, the game begins.

 During a Hero's turn, the player can move before or after performing one of the following actions: attack, cast a spell, search for traps and secret doors, search for treasure.
+In the British original, heroes can be in competition and even attack each other, whereas this is forbidden in the North American localization.